Quantum Theory as Symmetry Broken by Vitality: Interlude: Pause for a Milkshake

 Now I know how specialists in Teichm\"uller spaces feel, if they have any conscience.
 (I recall that at one point, Oswald Teichm\"uller's Wikipedia page described him bluntly as ``a mathematician and Nazi''.)

-But there is a flipside.
-Bloody Agamemnon lives by grace of Homer's verse; Macbeth ruled Scotland for 17 years, but he is now forever the king who trafficked with witches who were the Fates.
-(For my generation, gargoyles were added to the mix.)
-In that vein, less grandiosely:\ These algebras will matter to the pop-science crowd because of a scruffy queer kid who votes for democratic socialists and gets mistaken for Jewish at the bus stop.
+But there is a flipside, because legacies are funny things.
+To paraphrase Horace, many brave and bloody men lived before Agamemnon, but they all sank into darkness for lack of a poet.
+Macbeth ruled Scotland for 17 years, but he is now forever the king who trafficked with witches who were the Fates.
+In that vein, less grandiosely:\ Someone out there might be learning about Jordan algebras for the first time because of this, an essay by a nonbinary physicist.
+And Jordan wouldn't be too happy about that.